 Student Jobs on Campus (SJC) connects students who are looking for casual and short term employment opportunities with ACU employers.
 The SJC program offers students an opportunity to gain meaningful work experience, develop graduate attributes, engage with the university community while at the same time as earning an income.
 ACU staff can also hire casual staff using the SJC Solutions Database.

-Counselling Service offers free, confidential assessment and counselling support to students both in-person or online.
-The counsellors offer Mental Health First Aid which educates and raises awareness about mental health and empowers people to respond appropriately.
+All ACU counsellors are experienced and trained psychologists or social workers.
+They assist students via one-to-one counselling, psychoeducational groups and the provision of relevant resources and referral.
+The counsellors also offer Mental Health First Aid which educates and raises awareness about mental health and empowers people to respond appropriately.
 A number of early intervention stress management programs are offered on each campus and a range of workshops are offered on the campuses to encourage proactive health management.

 The Student Enrichment Unit seeks to develop a rich, enjoyable and diverse campus culture that engages students, staff and the wider community in a vibrant and dynamic campus life, initiatives include: